 A willingness by the community to fight back against crime if it is given the opportunity and motivation.

-Improved relationships between Law Enforcement (police), Media, and the Community.
+Improved relationships between police, press, and the public.